`

 </action>

 Once this is done the controller should determine which view to return to the client.
 The execute method signature in Action class has a return type org.apache.struts.action.ActionForward class.
 The ActionForward class represents a destination to which the controller may send control once an action has completed.
-Instead of specifying an actual
+Instead of specifying an actual JSP page in the code, you can declaratively associate as action forward through out the application.
+The action forward are specified in the configuration file.<action>

 path= "/somerequest"